lupyuen/lupyuen.github.io/src/testbot.md

 _(Thanks to PINE64 for sponsoring the Oz64 SBC)_

+# Connect our Oz64 SBC

+TODO

+# Control our Oz64 SBC

+_But who controls our Test Controller?_

+TODO

 # Expect Script

 _For Testing NuttX: What does our Bot run on Oz64 SBC?_